Skip to content

 Zinc roofing advantages:

-• Self-healing: Zinc roofing is known for its self-healing properties, as it naturally forms a protective layer called zinc hydroxyl carbonate when exposed to moisture and carbon dioxide in the atmosphere.
-This layer prevents corrosion and repairs itself if the zinc surface is scratched or damaged, ensuring a long-lasting and low-maintenance roof.
+• Self-healing: Zinc roofing is known for its self-healing properties, as it naturally forms a protective layer called zinc hydroxyl carbonate that naturally forms when zinc is exposed to moisture and carbon dioxide in the atmosphere.
+This layer of zinc hydroxyl carbonate prevents the oxidation corrosion of zinc base and heals itself in instances when the zinc surface gets scratched, ensuring that the roof is durable and requires little attention.

-• Thermal performance: Zinc roofing has good thermal performance and can help regulate indoor temperatures by reflecting solar radiation.
-This can contribute to a more comfortable interior environment and may lead to lower energy consumption for cooling systems.
+• Thermal performance: Zinc roofing has good thermal performance.
+It has the potential of regulating indoor temperatures by reflecting solar radiation which would contribute to a more comfortable interior and mitigate energy usage for cooling systems.

 Copper